Sympatholytic

-A sympatholytic (or sympathoplegic) drug is a medication that opposes the downstream effects of postganglionic nerve firing in effector organs innervated by the sympathetic nervous system (SNS).
+A sympatholytic (sympathoplegic) drug is a medication that opposes the downstream effects of postganglionic nerve firing in effector organs innervated by the sympathetic nervous system (SNS).
 They are indicated for various functions; for example, they may be used as antihypertensives.
 They are also used to treat anxiety, such as generalized anxiety disorder, panic disorder and PTSD.
-In some cases, such as with Guanfacine, they have also shown to be beneficial in the treatment of ADHD.
+In some cases, such as with guanfacine, they have also shown to be beneficial in the treatment of ADHD.

 Mechanisms of action

 Antiadrenergic agents inhibit the signals of epinephrine and norepinephrine.
 They are primarily postsynaptic adrenergic receptor antagonists (alpha and beta adrenergic receptor antagonists, or "blockers"), inhibiting the downstream cellular signaling pathways of adrenergic receptors.
-However, there are exceptions: clonidine is an adrenergic agonist at the α2 receptor; since this receptor is located presynaptically, agonism at this receptor inhibits the presynaptic release of adrenaline and noradrenaline, preventing postsynaptic adrenergic receptor activation and downstream signaling.
+However, there are exceptions: guanfacine and clonidine are adrenergic agonists at the α2 receptor; since this receptor is located presynaptically, agonism at this receptor inhibits the presynaptic release of adrenaline and noradrenaline, preventing postsynaptic adrenergic receptor activation and downstream signaling.